gnshshraiGit/pirover/pirover_controller/README.md

-Controller for pirover , it will run on rover and interface it to http
+Controller for pirover , it will run on the rover with Python3 and interface it to http